 Through social media, and my own life, I have seen a wide variety of photographer's and artist’s work.
-From what I have seen, a lot of the best artist have a purpose or a message underneath the aesthetics.
+From what I have seen, a lot of the best artists have a purpose or a message beneath the aesthetics.
 This scared me.
-Although I have been taking photographs for many years and my skills have improved throughout, I did not feel worthy of the work I produced due to this lack of 'meaning'.
-Through this, I felt as though no one could connect with my work on a personal level, and no one would appreciate it other than through the way it looks.
+Although I have been taking photographs for many years, and my skills have improved throughout, I did not feel worthy of the work I produced due to this lack of 'meaning'.
+Through this, I felt as though no one could connect with my work on a personal level and no one would appreciate it, other than through the way it looks.

-Thus, the reason I started this project.
-I realised that producing some form of my work, whether I believe it to be good or bad, to have 'meaning' or not, is better than producing no work at all.
-So I set out, with my camera, capturing moments that I enjoyed, that I liked.
+This is the reason I started this project.
+I realised that producing some form of my work, whether I believe it to be good or bad, or to have a ‘meaning’, is better than producing no work at all.
+So I set out with my camera capturing moments that enjoyed.
+That I liked.